tardis-lab/backend-test/README.md

 # Front-end test

 Consume the API you created in the back-end test and display the data in a simple web page.
 You can use any front-end framework, but we recommend using React.
 You can use any CSS framework, but we recommend using material-ui.

+## Bonus Points
+- Api handling in the frontend by a library rather than fetch()

+Remember to commit often after each milestone, like successful API response from weather API, setting up the project, and getting a response on FE.
+It shouldn't be a single commit submission after everything is done.